Moisturising Hair Mask

 - Fine, dry hair – a maximum of 2 hours

 - Coarse, dry hair – leave from 2 hours to overnight.

 - Grey, dry hair- hair tends to be finer as we age, so unless your hair is very coarse, I recommend no more than 2 hours.

 - Dry, curly hair – if you have thick, curly hair, you can leave it on overnight.
 For fine, curly hair, I recommend a couple of hours.

 - Dry, colour-treated hair -overnight if your hair is thick/coarse.
 Otherwise, anything from 2 to 4 hours.
 Try a plastic cap to add heat intensity to the treatment.

 Not better, more concentrated.
 Your conditioner should work in partnership with your shampoo.
 Its job is to add moisture and seal the cuticle.

 Because the moisturising hair mask is an intensive treatment, it combats the damage from heated styling or exposure to environmental factors such as the weather, colour treatments or other damage.

-In addition to the ingredients we talked about earlier, it contains one of my favourite ingredients for dry hair; avocado.
-You can discover more about the benefits of an avocado deep conditioner in my blog.
+In addition to the ingredients I wrote about earlier, it contains one of my favourite ingredients for dry hair; avocado.
+You can discover more about the benefits of an avocado hair mask in my blog.